The Red Cross is setting up several new sites where Sevier County residents can pick up cleaning supplies and other resources.

-Pigeon Forge will open up a supply distribution center to serve those affected by the wildfires.
+Pigeon Forge has also opened up a supply distribution center to serve those affected by the wildfires.

 “The generosity of our community and others across the state of Tennessee and beyond is simply more than we could have ever imagined,” said Pigeon Forge City Manager Earlene Teaster.
 “It is a blessing to us to pay this forward by establishing a distribution center to serve all of our Sevier County neighbors and visitors who have been affected by recent wildfires.”